Frequently Asked Questions

 How long does it take to complete the Waterdown Driving School course?

 Typically, students complete the full course (both in-class and in-car lessons) in about 3 months.
 This can be expedited in some cases.
+For students with a lot of extracurricular activities, jobs, sports, etc., or for students who cancel lessons often, it will of course take longer to complete the course.
 The Ministry of Transportation requires that the full course be completed within 1 year of you starting the course for it to be valid.
 Failure to complete the course in that 1 year means you'll have to take it again.

 What happens if I fail my test?